mcdonagj/Interactive-Hall-Display/README.md

 ## Installing Dependencies

 The Interactive-Hall-Display requires NodeJS to run.\
-You can install it from here or install it via home-brew with the following Terminal command:
+[You can download it from here](https://nodejs.org/en/) or install it via homebrew with the following Terminal command:

 `brew install nodejs`